When building REST APIs or microservices in Micronaut, unit tests validate individual components.

 ✅ Use Embedded Server for real HTTP-level tests

-✅ Use application-test.yml
+✅ Use application-test.yml for isolation

 ✅ Use transactional tests unless testing async behavior